-No need to worry about a headset that seems bland though.
-You get some color when you plug it in: the Razer logo on each ear cup lights up.
+No need to worry that this headset seems bland, though.
+You still get some color when you plug it in, as the Razer logo on each ear cup lights up.
 And these lights can be customized with several color lighting effects through the proprietary Razer Synapse software.

 If you are looking for an ultra-affordable gaming headset whose performance wouldn’t embarrass you when your friends come over, then you can do no better than the Corsair HS35 Stereo Gaming Headset.
 You can get this stellar piece of hardware for less than $50 and rest assured that you won’t regret it.

 In spite of the low price, the Corsair HS35 offers great audio quality that makes it easy for you to be fully aware of your in-game surroundings.
 You won’t have to worry about any enemies sneaking up behind you unnoticed.
-The only downside to this headset is the out of control bass balance that would make it unsuitable for listening to any other media apart from game audio.
-Luckily, that is exactly what you would have bought it for, so no worries.
+The only downside to this headset is the out of control bass balance that makes it unsuitable for listening to any other media apart from game audio.
+But as that is exactly what you would have bought it for, it shouldn’t be a problem.
 In addition to great audio, when you get the Corsair HS35 Stereo Gaming Headset, you also get a discord-certified mic with which you can talk to teammates and opponents.

 The SteelSeries Arctis Pro +GameDAC is a great bottom rung premium option you can get if you don’t have $400 to shell out for a gaming headset.
 You get stellar audio quality for your gaming and other devices, and you can tune the sounds to suit your preferences.